SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 /vagrant/start-containers.sh
 ```

-You can check the state of your containers as we already did it in previous task with `docker ps` which should results with something like that:
+You can check the state of your containers as we already did it in previous task with `docker ps` which should produce an output similar to the following:

 ```
 CONTAINER ID        IMAGE                  COMMAND             CREATED             STATUS              PORTS                                                                NAMES